The Farmers Market

 Funny thing is, those avocados were never seen again.
 I sure missed them in my salad that night.
 We have looked high and low, and they were too big to fall through the holes.
 It is a mystery.

 The food did last us about a week.
 The cabbage worked in two meals.
 The green beans lasted one.
 The asparagus was enough for two meals also.
 Then, over the weekend we ate at other places twice.
 The peaches were very good.
 We decided to go back for more next week to make peach jam.
 The plums were nice and ripe.
 Grant forgot he did not like granny smith apples so we made tarts.
 And the watermelon, it pays to try a sample.
 It was certainly not the best we’ve had, so we shared it.

 How about you and your kids doing a grocery challenge?

-They are also learning how to buy food.
-How much it costs versus how far can it go with a family of four and what happens when you make a poor choice.
+- They are also learning how to buy food.
+How much does it cost versus how far can it go with a family of four and what happens when you make a poor choice.

 - They are trying new foods that they choose themselves.